 So where does this leave us?

-XBOW just changed the game—an AI at the top of HackerOne’s leaderboard, outperforming thousands of human researchers.
-The speed gap is massive: 28 minutes vs. 40 hours for the same quality of work.
+XBOW has changed the game.
+An AI sitting at the top of HackerOne’s leaderboard, outperforming thousands of human researchers.
+The speed gap?
+Staggering—28 minutes versus 40 hours for the same quality of work.

 But this isn’t about AI replacing humans.
 It’s about AI becoming the ultimate sidekick.

-The real future of cybersecurity?
-Human + machine.
+The future of cybersecurity is human + machine:

 Looking for manual security testing with the right balance of automation?